sudeepgtm777/TravelEase/README.md

 ## Overview

-I have successfully implemented a **Jaccard Similarity-based recommendation system** for the TravelEase travel booking platform.
+ The algorithm  successfully implemented a **Jaccard Similarity-based recommendation system** for the TravelEase travel booking platform.
 This system provides personalized tour recommendations using two main approaches:

 ### 1. Content-Based Filtering